 Case in Point

-“Unfortunately, the company was using seven different temp agencies, and that in itself was contributing to labor instability,” says Tague.
+“Unfortunately, the company was using seven different temp agencies, and that in itself was contributing to labor instability,” says Flora.
 “The right people weren’t being found in the first place, and to make that worse, the work required considerable flexibility by people to adapt to production shifts.”
 It wasn’t a good situation.

-Following a Canon assessment, Tague points out, one company was hired to replace the other six.
+Following a Canon assessment, Flora points out, one company was hired to replace the other six.
 This allowed greater consistency in hiring.
 A new hiring standard also unified the process, making it considerably easier to hire the right people.

 This resulted in additional successes based on creating labor teams dedicated to various tasks in the plant.
 For the first time, the facility was able to build labor around individual processes, a significant improvement over past practices.